-\begin{corollary} If $\Psi(v_0,\ldots,v_4)$ is a formula in the language of set theory that naturally induces a large cardinal property below extendibility, then $\ZFC$ proves that $\Psi$-outward compactness does not trivialize at all infinite cardinals. \end{corollary}
+\begin{corollary} If $\Psi(v_0,\ldots,v_4)$ is a first-order formula in the language of set theory that naturally induces a large cardinal property below extendibility via outward compactness, then $\ZFC$ proves that there is an infinite cardinal at which $\Psi$-outward compactness does not trivialize. \end{corollary}

 We are now ready to show that, in contrast to the characterizations derived in Section \ref{section:CharLL2}, the characterization of strong compactness given by Proposition \ref{proposition:BadCharStronglyCompact} does not meet the above criteria.